zhaochangming/MVBLS/doc/source/Python-Intro.rst

 Training
 --------

-Training a model requires a parameter list and data set:
+Training a model requires a parameter dictionary and data set:

 .. code:: python